steveyko/steveyko.github.io/_pages/about.md

 * Yin Yan: Graduated in 2018.
 Currently at Chase Bank.
 Co-advised with Lukasz Ziarek.
 * Kyungho Jeon: Graduate in 2017.
 Currently at Samsung Research Korea.

-### MS Studenets (Thesis Advisees)
+### MS Studenets
 * Yash Upadhyay: Graduated in 2016.
 First employment at Microsoft.
 Co-advised with Karthik Dantu.
 * Pratik Lade: Graduated in 2016.
 First employment at FactSet.
 Co-advised with Karthik Dantu.
-* Varun Anand Graduated in 2014. first employment: Akamai.
+* Varun Anand Graduated in 2014.
+First employment at Akamai.
 Co-advised with Karthik Dantu and Dimitrios Koutsonikolas.

 ### Visitors